ibm-cloud-docs/solution-tutorials/smart-data-lake.md

     npm run push
     ```
     {: pre}
     After deployment, the application will be public and listening on a random hostname.
-You can either login to the [Cloud Foundry Apps](https://console.bluemix.net/dashboard/cf-apps) page to view the URL or run the command `bx cf app dashboard-nodejs routes` to see routes. {: tip}
+You can either login to the [Cloud Foundry Apps](https://console.bluemix.net/dashboard/cf-apps) page to view the URL or run the command `bx cf app dashboard-nodejs routes` to see routes. {:tip}
 7. Confirm the application is active by accessing its public URL in the browser.

 ![Dashboard Landing Page](images/solution29/dashboard-start.png)